The Bible – contains advice concerning the marriage between a man and a woman

 2 Sam.
 21:11 And it was told David what Rizpah the daughter of Aiah, the concubine of Saul, had done. —

 It is possible that Saul had additional concubines who are not mentioned.
 Nathan quotes the Lord as saying, “And I gave you your master’s house and your master’s wives into your arms and gave you the house of Israel and of Judah.
 And if this were too little, I would add to you as much more” (2 Sam.
 12:8).
 Based on this information it seems like David inherited Saul’s wives, and we do not know the reason for this.
 See more below.
 David could have done it out of mercy, but also due to his impression that God would make David the king of Israel (and Jerusalem the capital city), which means David needed to be more powerful than his enemies.
 See more below.

 4) King David

-This does not mean that it was God’s idea that David should take many wives, but it certainly seems like God tolerated it.
+The above does not mean that it was God’s idea that David should take many wives, but it certainly seems like God tolerated it (even if God had totally different plans and ideas for David).
 If the extra wives were Saul’s, the damage had already been done.

 1 Sam.
 18:27 Wherefore David arose and went, he and his men, and slew of the Philistines two hundred men; and David brought their foreskins, and they gave them in full tale to the king, that he might be the king’s son in law.
 And Saul gave him Michal his daughter to wife.28 And Saul saw and knew that the Lord was with David, and that Michal Saul’s daughter loved him.